EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 ### a.
 Python (Miniconda or Ananaconda) installation

-TO ADD - Video of Quisheng Wu class
+The link to install Miniconda (which is more space consuming) can be found [here](https://docs.anaconda.com/miniconda/miniconda-other-installer-links/).

+If you prefer the larger installation, you can proceed with the [Anaconda installation]().

 ### b.
 Sign up for an Amazon Web Services (AWS) account.

 The steps for setting up an AWS account can be found in the [AWS documentation](https://docs.aws.amazon.com/SetUp/latest/UserGuide/setup-AWSsignup.html).

 It is suggested to use the [AWS Free Tier account](https://aws.amazon.com/free/).

-In general, when installing AWS it is good practice not to work from your root account and create seperate users and subsequently log in from your user account.
-Additionally, at this step you can also create AWS user credentials which can be stored on your local computer.

-First, log into your AWS root account:

-ADD IMAGE

-Go to the XXX:

-ADD IMAGE

-You should see your AWS credentials most likely in your directory `C:\Users\yourusername` in your computer.
+This will install your root account for AWS.

+Optionally, you can protect this root account by using a Multi Factor Authentication (MFA).
+For more information, please see the [AWS documentation](https://aws.amazon.com/iam/features/mfa/) and [video](https://www.youtube.com/watch?v=e6A7z7FqQDE).

 ## 2. Install coiled